Pikareum emerged during the “Ewha Womans University Incident” in the early days of Rev. Sun Myung Moon

 The uproar about the Unification Church at Ewha Womans University and Yonsei University was what finally led to the arrest of Rev. Moon.
 He was suspected of “military service law violations”, and the illegal detention of a 22-year-old female student from Yonsei University which was an “illegal detention crime”.
 LINK to 1955 Newspaper reports

 Moon was arrested on July 4, 1955, and he spent the next three months in jail.
 Moon was not the only one arrested.
-Won-pil Kim and three brothers were also arrested: Hyo-won Eu, Hyo-yeong Eu and Hyo-min Eu.
+Won-pil Kim and three brothers [two brothers and a cousin] were also arrested: Hyo-won Eu, Hyo-yeong Eu and Hyo-min Eu.
 The four were all church leaders at the time.
 Apart from Moon, they were arrested on suspicion of “mediating adultery” (Later Moon was acquitted but Hyo-min Eu and the others were found guilty.)
-[In reality on September 21st 1955 all of them were given jail sentences of 2 years or 18 months.
+[In reality on September 21st 1955 all of them were given jail sentences of 18 months or 2 years.
 They were all found guilty.
 Their acquittals were purchased LINK.]

 These three Eu brothers had a sister, Shin-hee Eu.
 (Hyo-won has since died.
 The remaining two other brothers have since left the Unification Church.)
 [Hyo-won Eu and Hyo-yeong Eu were brothers.
 Hyo-min Eu and his sister, Shin-hee Eu, were their cousins.]